rounakraj8/bidding-system/README.md

     Since this is a demo application, its good to use in-memory database, so that we have some seed data when we start the application.
+    Also, we need to use any RDBMS so that we have ACID compliance out of the box.
+    NoSQL will suffer from eventual consistency and this cannot suffice the requirement of a bidding system.

+4. *Build Tool* - **Maven**

 ### System Requirements:
 Your system should have following installed to run this application: